xXleowXx/gitlab-charts/doc/development/rspec.md

  => {"a"=>{"b"=>2, "c"=>[1, 2, 3], "d"=>"whee"}}
 ```

-Let's compare the output of Ruby's `values.deep_merge(xyz)` and that of Helm's `helm template . -f xyz.yaml`, so that we can examing the differences between `deep_merge` and `coalesceValues` within Helm.
+Let us compare the output of Ruby's `values.deep_merge(xyz)` and that of Helm's `helm template . -f xyz.yaml`, so that we can examine the differences between `deep_merge` and `coalesceValues` within Helm.
 The desired behavior is the equavilent of [`merge.WithOverride`](https://github.com/imdario/mergo#usage) from `github.com/imdario/mergo` Go module as used within Helm and Sprig.

 The Ruby code for this is effectively: